Buy $100 worth of crypto and get a bonus $10

 CryptoVantage Verdict: Coinbase is Better Unless You Want Commodities

-If you are strictly looking for one of the best exchanges with cryptocurrencies, then Coinbase is certainly the better option, more assets, more liquidity, great user interface and an easy process for registration.
+If you are strictly looking for one of the best crypto exchanges to buy and sell your assets with ease, then Coinbase is certainly the better option.
+Put simply, it has more assets, more liquidity, a responsive user interface and an easy process for registration.
+This makes it ideal for both beginner traders who are just starting out, and advanced traders who do not want to deal with complicated systems.

 Frequently Asked Questions

 Coinbase is the safer, more secure exchange.
+It offers a more traditional exchange experience, with an easy-to-use interface and many useful features.
 Uphold is better for those who want to buy and sell things beyond just crypto (precious metals, for example).

 Evan Jones Headshot